MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-server-pay-as-you-go.md

 1. Select **Pay-as-you-go** and then select **Next**.
 1. Select your edition of Windows without Desktop Experience and then select **Next**.

-As the Azure Arc installation wizard is not supported with this set up, you'll need to use an alternative method to Arc-enable Windows Server Core.
+As the Azure Arc installation wizard isn't supported with this set up, an alternative method to Arc-enable Windows Server Core must be used.
 See, [Connect hybrid machines to Azure by using PowerShell](/azure/azure-arc/servers/onboard-powershell#prerequisites) to proceed with the command line installation method.

 ---